 HOKA Speedgoat 4 – Comfort/Fit

 The Speedgoat 4 fits me well.
 The heel is deep, even with my Protalus inserts, and the well-padded collar is comfortable while also blocking debris from getting inside my shoes.
-This combined with the room in the forefoot makes this a very comfortable fit.
+This, combined with the room in the forefoot, makes this a very comfortable fit.

 The 32mm of EVA foam in the Speedgoat 4 makes this a very comfortable shoe, and on long road walks, the lack of soreness and fatigue has been noticeable.
 In this respect, the Speedgoat 4 is even more comfortable than my HOKA Challenger ATR 5’s.
-This is an area in which HOKA excels in long-distance hiking
+This is an area in which HOKA excels in long-distance hiking.

-The mesh uppers have laminate overlays, and so far, I have found the uppers very durable.
+The mesh uppers have laminate overlays, and I have found the uppers very durable.
 Along with this durability, though, I have found the Speedgoat 4’s not quite as breathable as some other mesh uppers.
 The shoes are warm, and when my feet get wet, they take some time to dry out.

 Speedgoat 4 – Performance

 Other than the specific condition above, the traction is another high point for the Speedgoat 4 trail runners.
-Rock, dirt, roads, water – these shoes excel on almost any type of terrain, which aids in off-setting lack of stability due to stack height.
+Rock, dirt, roads, water – these shoes excel on almost any type of terrain, which aids in an off-setting lack of stability due to stack height.